 Canadian Clinical Drug Data Set Technical Specification

-The tables below provides the format and description of the attributes within each of the files and will be published as a read-me file with the Canadian Clinical Drug Data Set.
+The tables below provides the format and description of the attributes within each of the Canadian Clinical Drug Data Set (CCDD) files .
 All strings are coded in UTF-8.

 The Non-proprietary Therapeutic Product; (ntp_table)